The shark diving experience

 We believe that Guadalupe Island is hands down the best location in the world to dive with great white sharks for a number of reasons.
-Firstly the water clarity is unlike any other location (up to 100ft vis) and is often calm and warm making the diving very pleasurable.
+Firstly the water visibility is unlike any other location (up to 100ft) and is often calm and warm making the diving very pleasurable.

 Secondly, the average size of the sharks found at Guadalupe is huge unlike many other locations (between 12-18ft).

-Lastly we believe that if you want to meet a great white shark it is something that you have wanted to do for a very long time so why not do it well?
+Lastly, we believe that if you want to meet a great white shark it is something that you have wanted to do for a very long time so why not do it in style?
 Due to our time at sea and the abundance of sharks found here we feel after the end of the 5 days you will have had the “ultimate great white shark experience” at Guadalupe.

 Do I need to be SCUBA certified to cage dive?

-No, we will give anyone who is non-certified a quick and easy lesson on the basics of scuba diving en route.
+No, we will give anyone who is non certified a quick and easy lesson on the basics of scuba diving during the expedition by our certified dive crew.
+Diving in a shark cage is not proper scuba diving and as such, only the basic skills of scuba are needed.
 Often, many people on our trips have never dived before and after this quick scuba class are soon in the water enjoying the sharks like pros.